tommurphy73/JS/README.md

 #### 5.1.1 The Trustev Session Id

-To protect the Trustev Session Id from hijacking, Trusted includes a hashed digital signature.
+To protect the Trustev Session Id from hijacking, Trustev includes a hashed digital signature.
 This signature is a Sha256Hash, the format of which is explained below.
 If you are reading the Trustev Session Id for any purpose, you should always check the signature to ensure if it is valid.

 <b>If the signature is not valid, then the session has been tampered with.
 You should immediately reject the order.</b>